 - Use Splunk Web to create users and assign roles.
-For more information, see Configure users with Splunk Web.
+For more information, see Create and manage users with Splunk Web and Create and manage roles with Splunk Web.

-- On Splunk Enterprise only, use the CLI to create users and then assign them to roles with Splunk Web.
-For more information see Configure users with the CLI.
+- On Splunk Enterprise only, use the CLI to create users and then assign them to roles with Splunk Web, configuration files, or the CLI.
+For more information, see Create and manage users with the CLI.
 The CLI is not available on Splunk Cloud Platform.

 Important naming guidelines when creating users and roles